-29% of the energy consumed in our production processes comes from fossil fuels.
-Almost all of it is used in casting.
+30.4% of the energy consumed in our production processes comes from fossil fuels, which are mainly used in casting, painting and air conditioning.
 As part of our drive to be carbon neutral by 2050, we will be changing energy sources from burners to electric heating, from steam to heat pumps and from GHP (gas type) to EHP (electric type).